image

 What are the common challenges in implementing project controls?

-Resistance to change, data accuracy issues, and lack of standardised processes are frequent obstacles.
+The main challenges include resistance to change, data accuracy issues, and a lack of standard processes.